Make Explicit Calibration Implicit: Calibrate Denoiser Instead of the Noise Model: Experiments and Analysis

-\smallsec{Initialization of CSA for Target Camera.} Since we initialized CST$^T$ in accordance with \secref{ft_few}, we show the PSNR/SSIM difference between $\mathbf{(1,0)}$ initialization and model average.
-It can be observed that the model average obtains better performance in most scenarios.
-Moreover, the performance on Sony A7S2 of SID~\cite{chen2018learning} can best represent the generalization ability, due to the scale of the dataset.
+\smallsec{Initialization of CSA for Target Camera.} Given the initialization of CST$^T$ as described in \secref{ft_few}, we present the PSNR/SSIM difference between $\mathbf{(1,0)}$ initialization and model averaging.
+The results indicate that, in most scenarios, model averaging yields superior performance.
+Furthermore, the performance on the Sony A7S2 of SID~\cite{chen2018learning}, as shown in \tabref{tab:csa_init}, is considered representative of the generalization ability, owing to the scale of the dataset.